blcxtranslations/blcx/_translated/chapter-0047.md

 They both wanted to kill the other.
 One did his utmost to urge his demon tiger to throw off its bindings; the other strived to control his spirit tool to continue to wrap around that beast soul.
 Once again, they came to a deadlock.

 As time passed, Lin Xuan seemed like he was getting more anxious.
 He was tweaking his ears and scratching his cheek, like a cat on a hot tin roof.
-Yan Tian Heng coldly smiled.
+Yan TianHeng coldly smiled.
 His opponent was young and sure enough, was unable to remain calm.
 Looks like he would be the winner of this duel.

-Another two minutes passed and Lin Xuan once again reached into his bosom causing Yan Tian Heng's expression to change.
+Another two minutes passed and Lin Xuan once again reached into his bosom causing Yan TianHeng's expression to change.
 His opponent still had seals.
 It was not impossible to use mid-rank techniques while controlling the demon tiger soul, but that kind of usage would consume his spiritual power too fast.
 If he still had many seals......

 But in the next moment, his face changed once again into a sinister smile because when Lin Xuan withdrew his hand, it was empty now he looked as if he was losing his head out of fear.